PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-06-20 06:42:23
+Last updated: 2024-06-20 06:42:56
-Random Quote: Ted: "Oh hey, where are you guys?"Barney: "We're in a fundraiser, helping young women raise money for community college."Ted: "Stripclub... nice!" - Barney Stinson
+Random Quote: Your marbles are long gone.
+The world, however, still stands a chance. - Doctor Strange